Nabuz/Kaggle/README.md

 FraudDetection: Classification problem to identify fraudolent/not fraudolent transactions according to some specific features

 MLabelBird: Identify multilabel target (different kind of bird) according to a specific audio file (wav).

+Auto_Insurance_Fraud: Identify if an insurer try commit frauds in Auto Insurance Scenario.